alexanderywang/tfjs-linear-regression-predictions/README.md

 #### Prepping data:

- *Differential privacy* is important to maintain. tensorflow has an optimizer to help with this, but maybe just for python?
+_Differential privacy_ is important to maintain. tensorflow has an optimizer to help with this, but maybe just for python?

 **Best practice is to shuffle**

 - shuffle randomizes the order of the examples. dataset gets broken into smaller subsets (batches) and shffling helps each batch have a variety of data.
 We don't want the model to learn in a way dependent on the order of the data or learn structures of subgrohps that don't apply across the entire dataset.

+- tf.util.shuffle takes an array as the only input.
+If the data is millions of points, splitting data into batches will be better

 - converting to tensors. make an array of x values (inputs, horsepower in this case) and an array of y values (labels, mpg in this case).
 Each array is converted to a 2D tensor.
 Each tensor is length x 1

 **Best practice is to normalize**
 From TFJS:

 - We normalize the data.
-Here we normalize the data into the numerical range 0-1 using min-max scaling.
+Here we normalize the data into the numerical range 0-1 using **min-max scaling**.
 Normalization is important because the internals of many machine learning models you will build with tensorflow.js are designed to work with numbers that are not too big.
 Common ranges to normalize data to include 0 to 1 or -1 to 1.
 You will have more success training your models if you get into the habit of normalizing your data to some reasonable range.

 - You should always consider normalizing your data before training.
 Some datasets can be learned without normalization, but normalizing your data will often eliminate a whole class of problems that would prevent effective learning.